Breastfeeding is Best!

 I was completely at a loss after the birth of my son, I'd spent all my energy on caring for him before the big day, so I had NO IDEA what to do with him after he arrived!

-I had read all the right books, and I felt like an expert, but as soon as I had him in my arms I made my first big mistake - welcome to parenthood!
+I had read some books and I felt kind of ready, but as soon as I had him in my arms I made my first big mistake - welcome to parenthood!

-I put him on my breast and let him suckle, for hours!
+I let him suckle, for hours!
 The result was a very, very happy baby but excruciating pain for me because my nipples couldn't take it.
 I really had no idea what I was doing.
-It was my first baby so could I?

-If this lens can spare you just that terrible, painful experience then I'll feel a real sense of achievement!
+If this Hub can spare you just that extremely painful experience, then I'll feel a real sense of achievement.

-After that it got easier and easier.
-I was lucky, but there is plenty of help and support out there if you have any doubts or difficulties at all.
-And you can always ask your mum or grandma for help and advice too!
+After that it got easier but I was lucky because breastfeeding isn't easy - not at all!
+However, there is plenty of help and support out there if you have any doubts or difficulties.
+I have included some links to other sites.

 I sincerely hope you find this article useful and encouraging and that you'll take a few minutes to tell us about your experiences of breastfeeding in the comments box below.
 We should be learning from each other.